Mobility and flexibility loss? Rigidity?

 Combination of Glucosamine sulphate, ginger and copper is then more effective than Glucosamine alone.

-Results of this study have been presented in a poster displayed at the OARSI Congress in Barcelona in 2012 as well as at the SFR Congress in Paris the same year.
+Click here to see the Results of this study displayed at the OARSI Congress in Barcelona in 2012 as well as at the SFR Congress in Paris the same year.

 1- Long term effects of glucosamine sulphate on osteoarthritis progression : a randomised, placebo controlled clinical trial.